Bodysbobb/GTAPViz/README.md

 # GTAPViz: Automating GTAP Data Processing and Visualization

-**This package is currently under development.**

 GTAPViz streamlines the **processing and visualization of HAR/SL4 results**, building on the **HARplus** package.
 It simplifies data extraction, transformation, and visualization from **.sl4** and **.har** files, reducing manual effort—particularly for **GTAP model simulations**.

 # GTAPViz Key Features
-- **Automated Processing** – Handles data extraction and transformation with minimal manual work.
-- **Effortless Visualization** – Generates figures and tables optimized for academic presentations.
+- **Automated adjustments** for plot dimensions, facet settings, and other elements, requiring minimal input.

-- **Customizable Yet Simple** – Modify color schemes, font sizes, and legend positions with intuitive commands.
+- **Intuitive customization** of color tones, font sizes, and legend positions with simple, adaptable commands.

-- **Full Control Without Complexity** – Advanced users can fine-tune every aspect within a single command.
+- **Full control without complexity**, allowing users to modify every aspect with a single command—no deep coding required.

+- **PNG and PDF export**, enabling simultaneous saving in both formats for easy use in presentations and LaTeX.

+- **Comprehensive documentation**, with an easy-to-follow vignette and a help function listing all plot modifications—adjust settings effortlessly without searching online.

 # Installation